Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 - The 52.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 66 total in this contest.

-- The Thundering Herd and their opponents score an average of 53.9 points per game, 12.1 fewer than Saturday's total.
+- The average total in Thundering Herd games this season is 53.9, 12.1 points fewer than Saturday's total of 66 .

-- The 66 total in this game is 9.3 points above the 56.7 average total in Blue Raiders games this season.
+- The 66 over/under in this game is 9.3 points above the 56.7 average total in Blue Raiders games this season.

 Marshall Stats and Trends